google/WebFundamentals/src/_langs/en/tools/iterate/test-layout/layout-issues.markdown

     <tr>
       <td data-th="Fix"><a href="https://github.com/wilsonpage/fastdom">FastDom library</a></td>
 	  <td data-th="Description">Eliminates layout thrashing by batching read/write operations.</td>
-	  <td data-th="Learn More">Introduction to FastDom in [Layout thrashing](http://wilsonpage.co.uk/preventing-layout-thrashing/);</br> <a href="https://github.com/wilsonpage/fastdom">FastDom library</a></td>
+	  <td data-th="Learn More">Introduction to FastDom in <a href="http://wilsonpage.co.uk/preventing-layout-thrashing/">Layout thrashing</a>;</br> <a href="https://github.com/wilsonpage/fastdom">FastDom library</a>.</td>
     </tr>
   </tbody>
 </table>

 ## Problem 4: Long paint times

 Paint is the process of filling in pixels and is often the most costly part of the rendering process.
-Trigger layout, and you trigger paint, since the browser will need to create pixels for the new geometry.
+Trigger layout, and you trigger paint, because the browser has to create pixels for the new geometry.

-If you've noticed that your page is janky in any way, for example, scrolling isn't smooth, then more likely than not you've got paint problems.
+If you've noticed that your page is janky in any way -- for example, scrolling isn't smooth -- then more likely than not you've got paint problems.

 The first step to fixing paint problems is identifying them.
 Paul Irish's post [Profiling Long Paint Times with DevTools Continuous Painting Mode](http://updates.html5rocks.com/2013/02/Profiling-Long-Paint-Times-with-DevTools-Continuous-Painting-Mode), explains how to use Chrome DevTools to track paint issues.